ChrisKlug/web-dev-workshop/labs/lab20/lab20.md

 }
 ```

 Ok, that's _almost_ everything you need to do to add a custom metric to your OTEL data.
-However, there are 2 more things you need to do...
+However, there are two more things you need to do...

 First of all, you need to register your newly created `OrdersMetrics` class as a singleton instance in the service collection.